 Any review of this place that says it’s a good beach is lying through their teeth.

-A very popular beach and for all the right reasons.
+Dreamland beach is very popular for all the right reasons.

-However, it is slightly difficult to find with a steep one-way road leading down to the very limited parking.
+But it is slightly difficult to find with a steep one-way road leading to very limited parking.